OPEC+ considering oil output roll over for April, sources say

 Oil prices jumped by about $1 per barrel on the news to trade near $64 per barrel.

-On Tuesday, a document by OPEC+ experts, seen by Reuters, called for “cautious optimism” citing “the underlying uncertainties in the physical markets and macro sentiment, including risks from COVID-19 mutations that are still on the rise”.
+On Tuesday, a document by OPEC+ experts, seen by Reuters, called for “cautious optimism” citing “underlying uncertainties in the physical markets and macro sentiment, including risks from COVID-19 mutations that are still on the rise”.

-It said it believed a recent oil price rally might have been caused more by financial players rather than improvements in market fundamentals.
+It said a recent oil price rally might have been caused more by financial players than improvements in market fundamentals.

-OPEC expects global oil demand in 2021 to grow by 5.8 million bpd to about 96 million bpd, yet remain lower than demand in 2019 which was about 100 million bpd.
+OPEC expects global oil demand in 2021 to grow by 5.8 million bpd to about 96 million bpd.
+That would still be lower than demand in 2019 which was about 100 million bpd.

-Having spoken to Denis Deryushkin, Russia’s representative at the OPEC+ technical committee, JP Morgan said Russia sees some rationale in raising output as the oil market is in a 500,000 bpd deficit.
+JP Morgan, which said it spoke to Russia’s representative on the OPEC+ technical committee Denis Deryushkin, reported that Russia saw some rationale in raising output as the oil market was in a 500,000 bpd deficit.

 Our Standards: The Thomson Reuters Trust Principles.